-Sat Kriya is the classic Kundalini Yoga exercise taught by Yogi Bhajan and is designed to raise the kundalini energy and contains just about all the benefits of Kundalini Yoga within itself.
-It uses the classic body locks (bandhs) and makes dynamic use of the navel point to chant the mantra “Sat nam” (the true name / truth is my identity).
-This Kriya can be practised for 3 minutes a day to help keep you strong, balanced, healthy and happy!
+Sat Kriya is a classic Kundalini Yoga exercise taught by Yogi Bhajan.
+Designed to raise the kundalini energy, it contains just about all the benefits of Kundalini Yoga within itself.
+It uses body locks (bandhs) and makes dynamic use of the navel point to chant the mantra “Sat nam” (the true name / in the name of truth).
+This Kriya can be practised for as little as 3 minutes a day to help keep you strong, balanced, healthy and happy!

 Always tune in with the Adi Mantra (Ong Namo Guru Dev Namo x 3) before starting your Kundalini Yoga practise

 - Sit in Rock pose (on your heels)